Tuscany in October: The Ultimate Italian Experience

 There’s room to breathe

-September is still high season in central Italy, but October marks the transition to the Tuscan low season.
+September is still the high season in central Italy, but October marks the transition to the low season in Tuscany.
 Hence, if you’d like to visit the region’s storied countryside and its quintessential hill towns without throngs of people, now is the time.

 The rolling hills of Chianti are bursting in rusty reds and vibrant yellows, Siena’s marvelous medieval streets and squares are reclaimed by locals, and delicious sagre (local food/wine festivals) breathe life into the area’s charming medieval villages.